People Directory : Jian Zhao

 Zhao, Jian, Jiayan Yang, Stefanie Semper, Robert S. Pickart, Kjetil Våge, Hedinn Valdimarsson, Steingrimur Jonsson (2018).
 A numerical study of variability in the North Icelandic Irminger Current, Journal of Geophysical Research: Oceans. (in review)

 Zhao, Jian, Amy Bower, Jiayan Yang, Xiaopei Lin, Chun Zhou (2018).
 Structure and Formation of Anticyclonic Eddies in the Iceland Basin.
-Journal of Geophysical Research: Oceans. (submitted)
+Journal of Geophysical Research: Oceans. minor revision.

 Zhao, Jian and Andreas Thurnherr (2018), Changes in bottom water physical properties above the Mid-Atlantic Ridge Flank in the Brazil Basin.
 J. Geophys.
 Res.
 Oceans, doi:10.1002/2017JC013375.